 1. Check SPF Records:

 Verify that the SPF (Sender Policy Framework) records for the domain from which the email is being sent are correctly configured.
-SPF records specify which servers are allowed to send email on behalf of your domain.
+SPF records specify which servers can send email on your domain’s behalf.
 You can check and update SPF records through your domain’s DNS settings or your cPanel control panel.

 2. Correct DNS Configuration: